Assignments

 - In the first few weeks of the course, students are expected to finish two short assignments per week.

-- Each short assignment is in the style of a tutorial and takes about 2-3 hours to complete.
+- Each short assignment is in the style of a tutorial and usually takes about 2-3 hours to complete.

 - These assignments are designed to teach students basic tools and concepts that students use for in-class activities and long assignments.